lidavidm/lidavidm.github.com/src/posts/2013-09-15-implicit-parsing-in-sympy.md

 but the other two are perfectly valid.
 For SymPy, we’ve arbitrarily chosen the first interpretation.

 That’s not all.
 Let’s look at the last case more: `xyz`.
-So we should just split variable names, right?
-Well, what about these:
+To a human, this represents `x*y*z`, so naturally to handle this SymPy should simply split the name into three.
+But we can’t split every token; consider these:

 - `x_2`
 - `alpha`

-Obviously we shouldn’t split these.
+Splitting these names would not match user expectations at all.

 So taking these considerations into account, how should we implement implicit parsing?
 We have a few options: